 Food can be an even bigger source of stress during these trying and uncertain times.
 Fortunately, there are lots of ways that you can help!
 Here are a few ideas:

 - Reach out to elderly neighbors with information and resources, such as the names of local supermarkets that are offering “senior shopping” hours

-- Help senior friends and neighbors get connected with a regular meal delivery service, or a charity such as Meals on Wheels
+- Help senior friends and neighbors get connected with a regular meal delivery service

 - When you cook dinner, prepare extra servings and drop them off on the senior’s doorstep